 Laddering can still help savers

-"I've been having this conversation with my clients for the past five years.
+"I've been having this conversation with my clients for the past 5 years.
 Everybody says eventually they have to go up, and they're right.
 Eventually they will, but no one knows when and no one knows by how much," Guffey says.

-Guffey often hears this concern from clients: "I don't want to tie my money in case rates move up."
+Guffey often hears this concern from clients: "I don't want to tie up my money in case rates move up."

 "The problem with that thinking is you have that opportunity cost," he says.